DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 To do a quick assign of DX7 parameter as "target" into a new modulation slot:

 - Place the mouse cursor over the DX7 parameter (related potentiometer) you'll want to assign as modulation target.
-- Press the mod. (modifier) key, and hold it.
+- Press & hold the mod. key: a **blinking purple square** surrounding the potentiometer confirms the DX7 parameter.
-- Touch the potentiometer (left-mouse button click).
+- Touch the potentiometer (left-mouse button click) to create new modulation using it as modulation target.

 By doing this action, the module's logic adds a new modulation "slot" (operation is ignored if the limit of existing modulations - 28 - was previously reached), then the **Modulation Matrix** screen is automatically invoked.
 New modulation is always located at the bottom of the display (the lastest who have a red cross touchable icon).
 The selected DX7 parameter is defined as modulation target (instead of empty).
 However, you'll must define the modulation source, the amount (via its fader), the 'behavior' of the modulation (by default, **ABSOLUTE**, but can be **RELATIVE**, or temporary... **DISABLED**), and optionally the **INV.** checkbox state, all as required.